wagenrace/openmeasurement_database/0001_populate_chemicals/README.md

 ```bash
 python 05_add_InChI.py
 ```
-This will increase the database with +40GB
+This will increase the database with +40GB, and an extra 9GB if you want it indexed.